solo-io/gloo/docs/introduction/concepts.md

 #### Matchers

-Matchers currently have two types supported types of requests to match on:
+Matchers currently support two types of requests:

 * **Request Matchers** match on properties of HTTP requests.
 This includes the request path (`:path` header in HTTP 2.0), method (`:method` in HTTP 2.0) headers (their keys and optionally their values), and query parameters.